 First, Georgia had no debt at the end of the war but had over $50 million by the middle of 1871.
 The debt was larger than all other former Confederate states except Louisiana where in four years the Carpetbag governor compiled a $500,000 fortune on an $8,000 annual salary and admitted, “Corruption is the fashion and I do not pretend to be honest, but only as honest as anybody in politics.”

 Second, prior to the war the expenses of Georgia’s state government were almost entirely paid by earnings from the state-owned railroad between Atlanta and Chattanooga.
 After taking office Carpetbag Governor Rufus Bullock leased the line to friends for a small fraction of its value thereby enabling the leaseholders to collect exorbitant profits.
 He also illicitly signed over taxpayer guaranteed bonds to a railroad promoter and political ally.

-Bullock fled his office before the end of his term because he was charged with malfeasance and corruption on some of those matters.
+Bullock fled his office before the end of his term because he was charged with malfeasance and corruption on some of the above matters.
 Although the contra-parties to his agreements and actions benefitted, there was no proof that he illegally gained personally.
 He was, therefore, acquitted when he was arrested and returned to Georgia to stand trial.